 2. Begin making your Excel Gantt by setting it up as a Stacked Bar Chart.

-Within the same worksheet that your Excel table is on, click in any blank cell.
+a) Within the same worksheet that your Excel table is on, click in any blank cell — this is the starting point for creating a Gantt chart in Excel using the Stacked Bar method.

 3. Add the start dates of your tasks to the Gantt chart.